leifo/haujobb-amiga/readme.md

 - required tool setup for Amiga and PC
 - assembling a minimal example with picture and tune on Amiga
 - compiling and cross-compiling a hello-world.c
+- QtCreator example "stars.pro", builds on Windows, cross-compiles to Amiga

 Further documentation and demo-example with Rocket integration coming soon.
 In the meantime, follow the above documentation to get started.